1971–72 Chicago Black Hawks season: Season standings

-Game log
+Record vs. opponents

 Playoffs

-The Hawks opened the playoffs against the Pittsburgh Penguins, who had a record of 26–38–14, earning 66 points, while placing fourth in the West Division.
+The Hawks opened the playoffs against the Pittsburgh Penguins, who finished fourth in the West Division with a record of 26–38–14, earning 66 points.
 The series opened with two games at Chicago Stadium, and the Black Hawks, who had a record of 28–3–8 at home, continued their dominance, as they defeated the Penguins 3–1 and 3–2 to take a 2–0 series lead.
 The series moved to the Pittsburgh Civic Arena for the next two games, however, it was the Black Hawks who continued to stay hot, as they shutout the Penguins 2–0 in the third game, and finished off the series sweep with a 6–5 overtime win in the fourth game.

-Chicago's next opponent was the New York Rangers, who had finished the season with a 48–17–13 record, earning 109 points, and a second-place finish in the East Division.
+Chicago's next opponent was the New York Rangers for the second straight year, who had finished the season with a 48–17–13 record, earning 109 points, and a second-place finish in the East Division.
 The Rangers defeated the defending Stanley Cup champions, the Montreal Canadiens in their first playoff series.
-Since the Black Hawks won their division, they were given home ice advantage in the series.
+Since the Black Hawks won their division, they were given a home-ice advantage in the series for the second straight year.
 The series opened up with two games at Chicago Stadium, however, it was the Rangers who struck first, defeating the Hawks 3–2, then taking the second game in Chicago by a score of 5–3 to take an early 2–0 series lead.
-Chicago could not get themselves back in the series, as New York won the third game 3–2, and the Rangers completed the sweep of the Black Hawks with a 6–2 thumping in the fourth game.
+Chicago did not get themselves back in the series, as New York won the third game 3–2, and the Rangers completed the sweep of the Black Hawks with a 6–2 thumping in the fourth game.